Circular Economy

 External audits

-Thaioil operates its business by adhering to the internationally recognized standard and receives regular certification for environmental management systems, ISO 14001.
+Thaioil Group operates its business by adhering to the internationally recognized standard and receives regular certification for environmental management systems, ISO 14001.
 This adherence ensures that organizations take proactive measures to minimize their environmental footprint, comply with relevant legal requirements, and achieve their environmental objectives.
 The framework encompasses various aspects, including resource usage, waste management, monitoring environmental performance, and involving stakeholders in environmental commitments.

 Investment in innovation or R&D to minimize waste

-Thaioil has partnered with the National Center for Genetic Engineering and Biotechnology (BIOTEC) to explore the utilization of bio-sludge as a source of enzymes and lipase-producing microorganisms.
+Thaioil Group has partnered with the National Center for Genetic Engineering and Biotechnology (BIOTEC) to explore the utilization of bio-sludge as a source of enzymes and lipase-producing microorganisms.
 The initiative aims to extract valuable enzymes or microorganisms from bio-sludge prior to disposal, thereby adding value to waste materials and reducing the volume of sludge requiring disposal.

-Highlighted Projects
+Key Highlighted Projects

-In 2024, Thaioil Group has implemented projects across three main areas as follows:
+In 2025, Thaioil Group has implemented projects across three main areas as follows:

 CE in Process (Circularity in Process)